exasol/script-languages-container-ci/doc/user_guide/user_guide.md

 ### export-and-scan-vulnerabilities

-Performs a full CI pipeline step: builds the container, exports it, scans for vulnerabilities, and pushes results to the Docker Hub build cache.
+Performs a full CI pipeline step: builds the container, exports it, scans for vulnerabilities, and pushes results to the Docker Hub build/release cache.

 **Usage**